cyberark/conjur/reference/policy.md

 Users, groups, hosts, and layers are roles, which means they can be granted to and revoked from each other.

+The `role` must be defined in the same policy as the `!grant`.
+The `member` can be defined in any policy.

 #### Example

 {% highlight yaml %}